dwp/govuk-casa/docs/migration-guides/MIGRATION_7.x-8.x.md

   fields: [ ... ],
   // Hooks are now an array (see above)
   hooks: [ ... ],
-  // fieldGatherModifiers has been removed
+  // fieldGatherModifiers has been removed and replace with "processors" on the fields
   // fieldReader has been removed
   // fieldWriter has been removed
 };
 ```

+Note that `fieldGatherModifiers` have been removed and their functionality can now be replicated with [field "processors"](../fields.md).

 ### Field validator class changes